 Small Worlds is ready for you!

 Small Worlds is a curated exhibition of small-scale sculptures by Northern Rivers, Gold Coast and Scenic Rim artists, celebrating the region’s environment, materials, and local stories.
-Hosted at the M-Arts Precinct – 105 Wollumbin Street, Murwillumbah NSW, the exhibition will showcase works that respond to place on an intimate scale while serving as a developmental platform for larger outdoor sculptures in future public art projects.
+Hosted at the M-Arts Precinct – 105 Wollumbin Street, Murwillumbah, NSW.
+The exhibition will showcase works that respond to place on an intimate scale while serving as a developmental platform for larger outdoor sculptures in future public art projects.

 This inaugural exhibition will explore how artists interpret the local environment and stories through small-scale sculptural forms.
 Works may reference natural materials, found objects, local narratives, or site-specific textures, reflecting both ecological and emotional landscapes.

-There will be a prize of $2,500 for the winning artist and a $500 promotional photographic package prize for the runner-up.
 Artwork sales will be facilitated by the committee to connect the artist directly with the buyer, and no commission will be charged.

-Small Worlds exhibition 20 June - 4 July 2026
+Small Worlds Sculpture Prize Exhibition 20 June - 4 July 2026

 The project aims to:

-• support local artists to refine ideas and techniques for public sculpture.
+support local artists to refine ideas and techniques for public sculpture.

-• engage audiences in stories of place, sustainability, and creativity.
+engage audiences in stories of place, sustainability, and creativity.

 The exhibition will run for two weeks and feature selected artists through an open call process.
 Public engagement will include artist talks, a creative workshop, and a digital catalogue.